Arquisoft/wiq_en3b/webapp/GatlingLT/gettingOurHandsOn.md

 # How to Load Testing with Gatling!

+## Now, running is even easier!! 🚀🚀

+The LoadTesting folder has been refatored and now is a complete Java Project.

+- To run Recorder: Simply run the src/test/java/Recorder.java
+- To run the Load Tests: Simply run the src/test/java/Engine.java and then select the test you want.

+If you want to change something from the Simulation classes, go to src/test/java/kaw and there you will find well refactored Java classes for better understanding.

+Other Java classes:

+- src/test/java/mongo/MongoHandler: This class helps the Simulation classes to have some data stored in DB (ex. having 100 random users)
+- src/test/java/util/LoadTestUtil: Simply to refactor some common test access.

 ## Understanding
 1. First go to https://docs.gatling.io/reference/install/oss/ and download Gatling files.
 You will probably obtain a zip file.
 Uncompress it.